-If you are a crunchy cookie aficionado, I have a special treat for you today.
+If you are a fan of crunchy chocolate chip cookies, I have a special treat for you today.
 It’s an easy, butter-only (no shortening) recipe for a thin-to-medium-thickness chocolate chip cookie that is crunchy through and through.
 Here’s the recipe as I made it, with notes about the flour.
-If you have a scale, it’s best to weight the flour for accuracy since it can settle in the canister or bag.
+If you have a scale, it’s best to weigh the flour for accuracy since it can settle in the canister or bag.

 Update: If you like these or just want to try another good and crunchy (and kind of crispy) cookie, I also recommend these Crispy Mini Chocolate Chip Cookies.
 They are a house favorite, especially when I throw in a few M&Ms!
 It took me a while to get them crisp through and through, but I finally figured out the trick.

 - 1 3/4 cups (220 grams), stir and aerate flour before measuring

 - 1/2 teaspoon soda

 - 1 1/3 cup semi-sweet chocolate chips

 - Preheat oven to 350 degrees F. Line a couple of cookie sheets with parchment.

 - Sift or thoroughly whisk together flour, baking powder, baking soda and salt.
 Set aside.

 - Cream butter and both sugars with an electric mixer; Add egg and vanilla and beat until egg is mixed in.

 - Add flour mixture and stir until incorporated.
 Stir in chocolate chips.